-How to Get Rid of Clothes for a Wardrobe You Love
+How to Get Rid of Clothes (Even When It’s Hard to Let Go)

 I recently cleaned out my closet and took a laundry basket full of clothes to a resale shop.
 I made $15.
 It was barely worth the gas to and from the store!